 - Local IP address.
 The local IP address of the EXPLORER 500. - IMEI number.
 The IMEI number (International Mobile Equipment Identity) of the EXPLORER 500.
 This is a unique number that identifies your EXPLORER 500. - SMS service center.
-A number used to identify the SMS service center used by your EXPLORER 500 to send and receive SMS messages. - Mobile subscriber numbers (only if available on SIM card).
-The numbers to use for Standard Voice, 3.1 kHz Audio and data connection when calling the EXPLORER 500. - Software version.
+A number used to identify the SMS service center used by your EXPLORER 500 to send and receive SMS messages. - Software version.
 The version of the software embedded in the EXPLORER 500. - Unit serial number.
 The serial number of the total unit. - Main PCB number.
 The number of the Main PCB in the EXPLORER 500. - MAC address of the EXPLORER 500.